- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

 There was a bottle of “Blue Nun” wine on top of the Leslie speaker during the recording and when our Paul hit some organ note the Leslie started vibrating and the bottle rattling.
 You can hear it on the record – at the very end.George Harrison, from “I Me Mine” book, 1979

-Just before starting the 67th take of the song, George Harrison declared “Let this be the one!“.
+Just before starting take 67, George Harrison declared “Let this be the one!“.
 Paul McCartney replied “I suppose it’s been a long, long, long time” (quotes from “The Beatles” super deluxe book, 2018).
-The day after, The Beatles would add overdubs to Take 67.
+Nine hours after this all-night session, the band returned to the studio to add overdubs to Take 67.

 The Complete Beatles Recording Sessions • Mark Lewisohn